The Causeway Hall

 Payment is to be by bank transfer or cheque.

 c.
-Returnable Damage Deposit: A returnable damage deposit of £50 for a children’s party or celebration (up to and including 11 years old), £500 for a teenage/early 20s party or celebration (12 years old up to and including 20 years of age), £500 for a wedding reception, £100 for any other event without alcohol and £200 for any other event with alcohol is required for all Hall bookings which will be invoiced separately from the total hire charge.
+Returnable Damage Deposit: A returnable damage deposit of £50 for a children’s party or celebration (up to and including 11 years old), £500 for an evening adult party or celebration, £500 for a wedding reception, £100 for any other event without alcohol and £200 for any other event with alcohol is required for all Hall bookings which will be invoiced separately from the total hire charge.
 All Returnable Damage Deposits should be paid into the Hall account by bank transfer no later than seven days before the date of hire.
-Return account details must be provided and such Returnable Damage Deposits will be returned to the HIRER as soon as possible after the booking date if no damage or other expenses such as unplanned cleaning costs have occurred.
-If damage occurs this will be assessed and determined by the HALL MANAGEMENT COMMITTEE and the balance of the returnable damage deposit returned as soon as possible thereafter.
+Return account details must be provided and such Returnable Damage Deposits will be returned to the HIRER as soon as possible after the booking date if no damage or other expenses such as unplanned cleaning costs or rubbish removal have occurred.
+If damage or nuisance occurs this will be assessed and determined by the HALL MANAGEMENT COMMITTEE and the balance of the returnable damage deposit returned as soon as possible thereafter.
 A separate invoice will be issued for any damage or additional expenses which have occurred.

 d.
 Availability: Availability cannot be assured unless a firm booking has been made, the hire charge paid and these Conditions of Hire agreed online.